 Booking.com | Kiwi Collection | Expedia or see what others think on TripAdvisor.

-This magic revealed itself from the moment we stepped to the Joali Maldives airport lounge.
+This magic revealed itself from the moment we stepped to the Joali airport lounge.
 Here we were treated with a warm welcome, glasses of prosciutto, plenty of snacks, and excellent coffee.
 And the ambiance was just right.
+But soon, we were soaring above the intensely blue Indian Ocean on our way to the resort.
+The seaplane splashed down some distance from the island, docking to a floating platform, and a speedboat then took us to the arrival jetty, only minutes away.

-The arrival jetty was just minutes away.
-It is an extraordinary structure, more like a contemporary sculpture than a building.
-Despite comparisons to a “manta ray” or “two fish kissing”, we were happy to think about it as abstract, simply a beautiful thing on its own.
+The jetty ends in a mooring platform, placed at the lower end of an extraordinary arrival lounge, which looks more like a contemporary sculpture than a building.
+Despite comparisons to a “manta ray” or “two fish kissing,” we were happy to think about it as abstract, merely a beautiful thing on its own.
 The welcome party received us there, and it included our butler, or, as Joali prefers to call them, our Jugadar.

 If the arrival jetty made one strong impression, our villa made another.
 The sense of spaciousness, as we entered, was astonishing.
-It really is another level, and it got us thinking about how much the generosity of space matters.
 From the lounge area to the bedroom, and from the freestanding bathtub in the middle of the bathroom to the sundeck with the absolute beast of a swimming pool, we were simply awed.

-The show-stopping villa architecture is well complemented by its interior design.
-The theme is neutral beige-to-brown, but we loved the small details and splashes of color, from salmon pink fabrics and rose copper metal, to the emerald, bamboo-inspired tiles in the outdoor shower.
+The villa’s interior design well complements its show-stopping architecture.
+The theme is neutral beige-to-brown, but we loved the small details and splashes of color.
+Ther are salmon pink fabrics, rose copper bathroom fixtures, and the emerald, bamboo-inspired tiles in the outdoor shower.
 It all creates a sense of timeless elegance.

 The Joy of Living

 But this, in a way, is just a decoration.
 The core of the resort experience is reflected in the vision behind the brand, captured in the “Joy of Living” slogan.
-That joy for us came through the service, the atmosphere, and the culinary offering.
+For us, this joy came through the service, the atmosphere, and the culinary offering.
 The other sides of the joie de vivre we found in the extensive water sport activities, and in the beautiful spa, which boasts an extensive menu of treatments and sessions.

 As difficult it is to surprise and wow with something that has seemingly been offered before, Joali has pulled the trick.
 It was our sixth time in the Maldives, and we couldn’t have found a better cap to this latest trip than to end it at a high note, at Joali Maldives.